Author Archives: Roofing SEO Webmasters

 Like Wix and Squarespace, Weebly is fully hosted, meaning roofers won’t need to invest in a hosting account from a 3rd-party provider.

-In addition, it comes with an excellent selection of templates so contractors without coding experience can shape the visual components of their website.
+Additionally, it comes with an excellent selection of templates, allowing contractors without coding experience to shape the visual components of their website.

-For example, Weebly features built-in contact forms, sliders, and photo galleries, allowing roofing contractors to manually alter the site’s appearance.
+For example, Weebly features built-in contact forms, sliders, and photo galleries, allowing roofing contractors to customize the site’s appearance manually.
 Beginners will find Weebly especially easy to use.

 Weebly offers a basic free plan, which users can upgrade at any time.

-However, keep in mind that free plans automatically show ads for Square on your website, which can deter some roofing companies from going cost-free.
+However, keep in mind that free plans automatically display ads for Square on your website, which may deter some roofing companies from opting for a free plan.

 Duda